Brown Lion

 Our Story

-The story of our predator park began with a mission to repopulate the declining lion population, not just in South Africa, but around the world.
-We started with three lions, who were carefully selected as part of a breeding program to maintain genetic diversity and prevent extinction and grew a long way since then.
-As we progressed with our breeding program after TYSON was brought in, we realised the importance of creating educational awareness about lions and their current situation in South Africa, particularly those in captivity.
+The story of our predator park began with a mission to repopulate the declining lion population, not just in South Africa, but across Africa.
+We started with three lions, who were carefully selected as part of a breeding program to maintain genetic diversity and we've come a long way since then.
+As we progressed with our breeding program after Tyson was brought in, we realized the importance of creating educational awareness about lions and their current situation in South Africa, particularly those in captivity.
 We took it upon ourselves to spread this message, and every year we reach more than 15 000 people in creating awareness among the masses.

-However, due to the lack of space to release free-roaming lions in South Africa, BLINKOOG and SUSSA, were sterilised after Elsa was born.
-But we did not give up on our dream of continuing with our repopulation program.
-We will partner with other groups to explore ways of making our dream a reality when the opportunity presents itself.
+However, due to the lack of space to release free-roaming lions in South Africa, especially with wild lion populations being compromised and uncertainty about the captive lion trade from government's side, Blinkoog and Sussa, were sterilized after Elsa was born.
+We did not give up on our dream of repopulating lions in the wild, but in future this project will be realized through Boschpoort Safaris.
+They will partner with other groups to explore ways of making our dream a reality when the opportunity presents itself.

-In conclusion, our predator park is committed to preserving the majestic lion population and protecting them from the threat of extinction.
-Although the breeding program is on hold at the moment, we are excited to see what the future holds for these magnificent animals.
+In conclusion, our sanctuary is committed to preserving the majestic lion population and protecting them from the threat of extinction.